bonvision/bonvision.github.io/_pages/09-SeriesList.md

 Within the CreateObservable group:
 ![]({{ '/assets/Images/StimulusSeries/StimSeries-A1-1CreateObservable.PNG' | relative_url }})

+We create a BehaviourSubject from the inputs to the group, i.e. the outputs of _ExpressionTransform_
 ![]({{ '/assets/Images/StimulusSeries/StimSeries-A1-1CreateObservable2.PNG' | relative_url }})

+Some of the parameters can be directly mapped to the the externalised properties of the _DrawGratings_ node:
 ![]({{ '/assets/Images/StimulusSeries/StimSeries-A1-1CreateObservable3.PNG' | relative_url }})

+And here is an example where the parameter is converted into the correct units (degrees to radians):
 ![]({{ '/assets/Images/StimulusSeries/StimSeries-A1-1CreateObservable4.PNG' | relative_url }})

 ## Stimulus series using a collection